elcferreira/shortener/README.md

 ### Analyze the URL
 When the user inputs the URL is made a verify to detect if it is a real URL and detect if have protocols like 'https://', 'http://' or 'ftp://'

+### Count page view
+When the shorten link is accessed save the page views